Third-party shopping carts — the Cart Upload command

 Steve is shopping for photos on the Designer Fotos website.
 He selects several photos for purchase by clicking the Add to Cart button underneath each one.

 In this example integration, the third-party shopping cart is programmed by the vendor to display the contents of the cart each time Steve clicks an Add to Cart button.
-In addition, Steve can click the View Cart link at any time to review the items already in the cart and to begin the PayPal Checkout experience.
+In addition, Steve can click the View Cart link at any time to review the items already in the cart and to begin the PayPal Payments Standard checkout experience.

 After selecting the items he wants to buy and specifying their quantities, Steve clicks the Proceed to Checkout button.